alljoyn/location/interfaces/org.alljoyn.locationservices/PositionTracker-v1.md

-# org.alljoyn.locationservices.Presence.Tracker version 1
+# org.alljoyn.locationservices.Position.PositionTracker version 1
 ## Specification

-PresenceTrackers have a lifetime threshold and a lifetime.
+This interface tracks the position of entities that match the supplied filter PositionTracker have a lifetime threshold and a lifetime.
-When an instance of a PresenceTracker lifetime crosses the lifetime threshold, the service signals the application via the PresenceTracker using the EndofLifeThreasholdReached.
+When an instance of a PositionTracker lifetime crosses the lifetime threshold, the service signals the application via the PositionTracker using the EndofLifeThreasholdReached.
 If the application calls the KeepAlive method, the lifetime threshold and the lifetime is reset.
-If a KeepAlive is not recieved before the lifetime expires, the PreseneceTracker is reaped.
+If a KeepAlive is not recieved before the lifetime expires, the PositionTracker is reaped.

 |                       |                                                                       |
 |-----------------------|-----------------------------------------------------------------------|